 Dave Finley, Public Information Officer

-VLBA offers astronomers the greatest resolving power, or ability to see fine detail, of any telescope currently operational.
-The National Radio Astronomy Observatory is a facility of the National Science Foundation, operated under cooperative agreement by Associated Universities, Inc.
+The VLBA is an instrument of the National Radio Astronomy Observatory, a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.